 5. The Side Hustle

-This is my favorite because it is fundamentally different from the first 4 methods.
+This is my favorite because it differs fundamentally from the first 4 methods.

-There are typically two paths in augmenting someone’s savings rate, which also inevitably increases one’s net worth — SPEND LESS or EARN MORE.
+There are typically two paths to augmenting one’s savings rate, which inevitably increases one’s net worth: SPEND LESS or EARN MORE.

 The four preceding recommendations focus on preventing excessive spending (“spend less”), whereas this final step is all about increasing your income stream (“earn more”).